Scams Targeting Attorneys Reported in Michigan

 As is the standard practice in his office, the attorney and his colleagues dug further into the case and discovered differences in the origins of Wilcox’s two emails and a discrepancy between the dog owner’s name and email address.
 He didn’t hear from Wilcox after the second email.

-March 4, 2020 update: The member who reported this scam told the State Bar of Michigan the initial inquiry came from an email with a uqtr.ca domain, which corresponds with the University of Quebec Trois-Rivières branch.
-This week, the member found in the firm’s junk mail folder an email from the same domain asking if the office is accepting new cases.
+March 4, 2020, update: The lawyer who reported this scam told the State Bar of Michigan the initial inquiry came from an email with a uqtr.ca domain, which corresponds with the University of Quebec Trois-Rivières branch.
+This week, the layer found in the firm’s junk mail folder an email from the same domain asking if the office is accepting new cases.

 February 21, 2020